rust-dev-tools/dev-tools-team/rls/rls-cargo-build-integration-notes.md

 * Crate target - Way to compile a package into a crate to be used in a certain purpose, e.g. `bin`, `lib`, `build` (script), `test`, ...
 * Crate artifact - file that is the result of crate target compilation
 * Workspace - set of crates that user is actively editing (in pure Cargo world this corresponds to Cargo workspaces)
-* Dependencies - crates supplied by the build system (downloaded from crates.io, specified by path etc, but NOT edited - read-only)
 * Build driver - whoever kicks off and controls most of the build (think `cargo build`, `buck build` etc.)
 * Package dependency graph - dependencies between concrete packages (e.g. `my-crate 0.3.3` -> `serde 1.0.71`)
 * Action graph - graph of abstract actions to be performed, e.g. compiling a crate target or running build script
 * Build plan - dependency graph between commands (mostly `rustc` and possibly build plan execution) which, when executed, leads to compilation of (a) crate target(s)
-* Build orchestration - generating a build plan from an action graph

 # Problem

 The problem that is being solved is twofold:
-1. RLS needs to (efficiently) support Rust projects using other build systems than pure Cargo (needs to know relevant `rustc` commands)
+1. RLS needs to (efficiently) support Rust projects using other build systems than pure Cargo
-2. Cargo and other build systems should understand each other (when one performs the build sometimes it needs to know how to build an artifact built using the other)
+2. Cargo and other build systems should understand each other

-We can think of the 3 components and boundaries between them:
+We can identify these 3 components and how they interact with each other:

 RLS <> Cargo <> External build system

+In general, the interaction between the 3 of these is arbitrary but we decided to linearize it as per above.

+Cargo is another build system but adds an abstraction layer - this way RLS would not need to know about other build systems.
+To do that, we'd need some form of a compatibility middleware that would bridge Cargo and other build systems.

-For performing analysis, RLS needs to answer the following question: 'given these dirty files, what commands should I run?'.
+In general, RLS needs to answer the following question: 'given these dirty files, what commands should I run?' to perform its analysis.
 For build system interop, Cargo and other build systems need to settle on a common abstraction (packages/crates/files dependencies? bare invocations?) in order to understand steps needed to compile a target built using the other system.

-(RLS) Who is responsible for build orchestration?
+(RLS) Who should be responsible for build orchestration?
 1. RLS internally - needs to maintain its own version of abstract action graph and a mapping between it and a concrete build plan.
 Needs to understand which crate targets are dirty from a set of dirty files.
 2. Build system - RLS fetches the build plan from an external build system.
 Bonus points if the RLS can also only supply a list of dirty files and receive only the relevant sub-plan to execute.